 Another wonderful part of LEGOLAND is Miniland, where master builders have recreated cities from around the world.
 There's no ride, just the wonder of looking at these incredible creations.

 And while the other theme parks have water options, LEGOLAND's water park is on-site, off the main area, and easily accessible.
 It's small, but again, designed for kids with the exception of one big slide.
 We took a couple of hours to enjoy it before it was closed due to lightning in the area.

-Overall, there was tons to do in LEGOLAND and the two days we were there weren't quite enough to experience everything the park had to offer.
+Overall, there was plenty to do in LEGOLAND, and the two days we were there weren't quite enough to experience everything the park had to offer.

 The official site of Legoland is one place you can buy tickets, but unlike other theme parks, discount deals can be found elsewhere.